University of Miami Justice for Janitors campaign

-The campaign featured striking custodial workers challenging UNICCO, a company that provides maintenance, facility management, and cleaning and janitorial services for industrial, office, retail, and education facilities) The custodial workers sought a living wage, affordable health insurance, and better working conditions for Service Employees International Union (SEIU) member employees.
+The campaign featured striking custodial workers challenging UNICCO, a company that provides maintenance, facility management, and cleaning and janitorial services for industrial, office, retail, and education facilities.
+The custodial workers sought a living wage, affordable health insurance, and better working conditions for Service Employees International Union (SEIU) member employees.

 Background

-Prior to the 2006 strike at the University of Miami, UNICCO (now UGL Limited), a Boston-based company, had already drawn negative attention for some of its business practices.
+Prior to the 2006 strike at the University of Miami, UNICCO, now UGL, then a Boston-based company, had already drawn negative attention for some of its business practices.
 From 1999-2001, four deaths and one serious injury of UNICCO employees were reported in separate incidents.
 In 2003, two employees died in an incident at a workplace in Boston.
 Investigations of these incidents indicated that UNICCO was in violation of numerous workplace standards and resulted in the National Council for Occupational Safety and Health placing UNICCO on its "Workplace Health and Safety Dirty Dozen Report."
 A salary survey for 1999-2000 conducted by The Chronicle of Higher Education found University of Miami custodial workers to be the second lowest in pay ($13,120/year) and the University of Miami to be one of only 12 universities among 195 surveyed whose custodial workers' wages did not exceed the U.S. federal poverty line.

 David Liberman, the senior vice president for business and finance at University of Miami at the time, stated, "we don't raise any questions about their business…[and] allow them to pay whatever they want to pay as long as they can recruit and retain workers, and still make a buck at the end of the day."

 In response to this report, the University of Miami Faculty Senate began addressing the issue in October 2001.
 In two separate resolutions, passed on October 24 and December 12 that year, the faculty senate recommended that University of Miami president Donna Shalala change its policies for companies that provided contracted labor to the university.
 But The Faculty Senate recommendations went unheeded.